Cabin Pressure (radio series): Plot

 Another recurring character is Captain Hercules "Herc" Shipwright (Anthony Head), a former colleague of Douglas who now works at Scottish airline Air Caledonia.
-Herc is an occasional rival to Douglas and a love interest to Carolyn, though she is reluctant to reciprocate Herc's affections.
+Herc is an occasional rival to Douglas (partly due to Herc's refusal to consider Douglas for a position with Air Caledonia) and a love interest to Carolyn, though she is reluctant to reciprocate Herc's affections.

-Princess Theresa of Liechtenstein (Matilda Ziegler) appears in the final season, first appearing when she hires MJN to take her younger brother and ruling monarch King Maxi to Fitton so he can return to school.
-She and Martin begin a romantic relationship.
+Princess Theresa of Liechtenstein (Matilda Ziegler) appears in the final season, first appearing when she hires MJN to take her younger brother and ruling monarch, King Maxi, to Fitton so he can return to school.
+She and Martin begin a romantic relationship owing to their shared love of aeroplanes and childhood dreams of becoming pilots.

-In the two-part series finale Martin is given a paid job at Swiss Air, which means MJN has to close down and Gerti has to be sold.
-However, when Gordon tries to purchase Gerti, Arthur puts in a gigantic bid to stop his father from buying the plane.
+In the two-part series finale, after a peculiar job interview in "Yverdon-les-Bains", Martin has been offered a paid job at Swiss Air, which means MJN has to close down and Gerti has to be sold.
+However when Gordon tries to purchase Gerti Arthur puts in a gigantic bid to stop his father from buying the plane.
 Douglas suspects that there is something valuable hidden on the plane and MJN manage to buy back Gerti.
-His suspicions prove correct when he discovers that Gordon had replaced the wiring of the plane with gold, not expecting that Carolyn would get the plane in their divorce.
+His suspicions prove correct when he discovers that in an effort to hide his wealth and assets Gordon had replaced all the copper wiring of the plane with gold, not expecting that Carolyn would get the plane in their divorce.
 Martin concludes he is a more skilled pilot than he thought, having been struggling in the past years with a poorly weighted plane, and the solution to Carolyn's financial problems has been right under her nose all along.
-Carolyn uses the money to secure the company's future, renaming it OJS Air ("Our Jet Still").
-Martin takes up his new job securing paid employment and living close to Princess Theresa, Douglas is promoted to Captain, and Herc — who accepts a downwards career move due to his affections for Carolyn — is hired as the new First Officer.
-The series ends with OJS flying to Addis Ababa, bringing the alphabetical progression of cities full circle.
+Carolyn uses the money to secure the company's future, renaming it OJS Air ("Our Jet Still"), and buying buns for tea.
+In a fairy-tale ending, Martin takes up his new job securing paid employment with Swiss Airways and living close to his girlfriend, Princess Theresa, in Vaduz; Douglas is promoted to Captain; and Herc — who accepts a downwards career move due to his affections for Carolyn — is hired as the new First Officer.
+The series ends with OJS flying off into the sunset to Addis Ababa, bringing the alphabetical progression of cities full circle.